| |

 A security guard’s duties are highly respected, as they work with the police and with the client to reduce the risk of crime.

-Crowd Controller Duties
+Crowd Controller roles & responsibilities

-Of course other duties of a security guard can crowd control in hotels and large venues such as music festivals.
+Of course other duties of a security guard can include crowd control in hotels and large venues such as music festivals.

 The Security Licence 1C Crowd Controller licence can be applied for on completion of the security guard course CPP20218-Certificate II Security Operations.